technical

-HTTP 402 for APIs: Making Payment-Required Responses Work
+HTTP 402 for APIs: request, challenge, and record

-HTTP 402 Payment Required was reserved in 1999 for “future digital payments.”
+HTTP 402 Payment Required was reserved in 1999 for "future digital payments."
 That future is now.
-Here’s how to implement 402 responses that work for automated agents and human developers alike.
+Here is how to implement 402 responses that work for automated agents and human developers alike.

 Why 402 matters for APIs